rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 Quartz is very low maintenance and doesn’t need sealing, but it still benefits from gentle cleaners and protection from sustained high heat and harsh solvents/dyes.

 **What about outdoor kitchens?**
 Choose granite or suitable quartzite.
 Avoid quartz outdoors due to UV effects on resins.
+Lighter colors are recommended for counter-tops that are in direct sunlight.

 {{< /section >}}